MaybeCarter/plex-wiki/README.md

 - Why are there more than 250 movies in the IMDb Top 250 Collection?
     > I have multiple editions of the _Star Wars_ and _The Lord of the Rings_ trilogies, and each edition is counted as a separate movie within the collection.
 - What hardware is your Plex server running on?
-    > My Plex server is running on a late 2014 Mac mini with a 2.6 GHz Dual-Core Intel Core i5 and 8 GB 1600 MHz DDR3 memory.
+    > ~~My Plex server is running on a late 2014 Mac mini with a 2.6 GHz Dual-Core Intel Core i5 and 8 GB 1600 MHz DDR3 memory.~~

+    > Since January 2025, my Plex Server is running on an M4 Mac mini with 16GB Unified Memory.
+The media lives on a series of 20TB hard drives housed in an OWC Mercury Elite Pro Quad enclosure.
 - I keep seeing the word "Hyperdrive."
 What's that?
     > I love _Star Wars_, and I love a naming convention.
-All of my Apple products are named after people, places, and things from the _Star Wars_ universe.
-Hyperdrive is the name of the server that Plex is running on, so you might see that name from time to time.
+All of my devices  are named after people, places, and things from the _Star Wars_ universe.
+Hyperdrive is the name of the Mac mini that Plex is running on, so you might see that name from time to time.